 Right about the time my younger child turned one I decided it was time to write a novel.
 Because, you know, I wasn’t busy enough with a toddler and baby.
 I wrote in secret and loved disappearing into a world that didn’t include temper tantrums and poopy diapers.

 I now live in the foothills of the Rocky Mountains and no longer write in secret.
 Because I’ve always most enjoyed reading novels about real people who handle life much as I do (without swords or magic spells), those are the kinds of stories I write: contemporary middle-grade and young adult fiction.
-I write, trail-run, bird, hoop dance, practice yoga, take lots of photos, and read lots of books.
+I write, trail-run, bird, hoop dance, practice yoga, take lots of photos, and read many, many books.